Motion-Guided Latent Diffusion for Temporally Consistent Real-world Video Super-resolution: Experiments

 \subsection{Ablation Study}

-In this section, we conduct a series of in-depth analysis on the proposed MGLD framework, including its Motion-guided Diffusion Sampling (MDS) module and Temporal-aware Sequence Decoder (TSD) module.
-We employ the VideoLQ dataset for experiments.
-We adopt WE to measure temporal consistency and several no-reference metrics (NIQE, BRISQUE, MUSIQ) to measure perceptual quality.
+In this section, we conduct a series of analyses on the proposed framework, including its Motion-guided Diffusion Sampling (MDS) module and Temporal-aware Sequence Decoder (TSD) module, and employ the VideoLQ dataset for experiments.
+We adopt WE to measure temporal consistency and no-reference metrics NIQE, BRISQUE, MUSIQ and DOVER to measure perceptual quality.

 \textbf{Different Components of MGLD-VSR.} As can seen from Table ~\ref{tbl:ablation-component}, the introduction of MDS improves all the metrics over the baseline (i.e., without using MDS and TSD), suggesting that MDS helps not only in reducing the temporal differences (i.e., WE), but also enhancing the perceptual quality of the reconstructed video sequence.

 The incorporation of MDS aids in maintaining perceptual continuity by ensuring that the restored frames could transition smoothly from one to the next.
 This contributes to more natural and visually pleasing VSR results.
 The incorporation of TSD also yields better results across all the metrics compared to the baseline.
 This occurs because TSD is capable of extracting richer contextual information from neighboring frames.
 When both MDS and TSD are used, the results show further improvements.
-The full MGLD approach achieves the best scores on all the metrics, indicating the synergy of the two proposed components for real-world VSR.
+The full MGLD-VSR approach achieves the best scores on all the metrics, indicating the synergy of the two proposed components for real-world VSR.

-\textbf{The Impact of Flow Network.} As shown in Table \ref{tbl:ablation-flownet}, the flow estimation network in motion guided sampling does not show a significant influence on the results.
-We conjecture this is because we apply motion guided sampling in low-resolution space.
+\textbf{Impact of Flow Network.} As shown in Table \ref{tbl:ablation-flownet}, the flow estimation network in motion guided sampling does not show big influence on the results.
+This might because the motion guided sampling is applied in low-resolution space.

+\textbf{Impact of Guidance Strength.} During guided sampling process, we introduce a weighting factor to control the guidance strength.
+As shown in Figure \ref{figure:guidance-scale}, a moderate guidance strength could reduce the artifacts and improve the temporal consistency of the generated results.
+A large guidance strength will blur the results and degrade the reconstructed details.
+To balance the generation power and temporal consistency, we set the weighting factor $\eta = 10$.

 \textbf{The Design of VAE Decoder.} To validate the effectiveness of the proposed architecture and loss design for the VAE decoder, we conduct a series of study and the results are shown in Table \ref{tbl:ablation-decoder}.
 As can be seen from the table, the introduction of the adaptive temporal modeling module improves the temporal consistency as well as perceptual quality (measured by no-reference metrics), and incorporating the feature from encoder to decoder during decoder fine-tuning further improves the results.
 By introducing two sequence based losses during fine-tuning, we improve the temporal consistency of the results while maintaining or improving the perceptual quality.